 To explore more posts, click here

-Ethan's travel blog is now live and ready to view!
-Come check out some beautiful photographs of European architecture from his adventures around Europe.
+My travel blog is now live and ready to view!
+Come check out some beautiful photographs of European architecture from my adventures around Europe.
 Also included are links to some favorite recipes, and travel tips for places to stay, eat, and explore!

 The opening and dedication of Our Lady of Good Voyage Shrine in the Seaport District of Boston stretched over two events, the Dedication Mass on Saturday, April 22nd and the Mass of Thanksgiving on Sunday, May 21st, 2017.